Latvia is a European crossroads point between the West

 there is a great difference in student`s mentality in such aspects as asser-

 tiveness, loudness, degree of collective spirit.
-In Latgale (the Eastern part
+In Latgale (the Eastern

 of Latvia) Latvian language schools were closed and turned into Russian